Best and worst kitchen brands

 As you'll be spending a lot of time in your new kitchen, you'll want to get the design right so it suits your needs and is the style you want.

 If you’re planning to buy new appliances, you’ll need to know how much space to allow for these in your design.
-Our kitchen appliance size guide gives typical sizes for all the kitchen essentials, and we've got hundreds of Best Buy cookers, cooker hoods, hobs, ovens, dishwashers, fridge freezers and washing machines.
+Our kitchen appliance size guide gives typical sizes for all the kitchen essentials, and we've got hundreds of Best Buy cookers, cooker hoods, hobs, ovens, dishwashers, fridge freezers and washing machines to choose from.